tars/tars/docs/en/watchers.md

 # Watchers

-As tasks, watchers is a [commonJS-module](http://wiki.commonjs.org/wiki/Modules/1.1).
-All watchers is automatically included in a gulpfile.
+As tasks, watchers is a [CommonJS-module](http://wiki.commonjs.org/wiki/Modules/1.1).
+All watchers are automatically included in a gulpfile.

-You could create your own watcher in a user-watchers directory.
-By default, there is already an example of watcher.
+You could create your own watcher in a `user-watchers` directory.
+By default, there is already an example of a watcher.
 Let's take a closer look.

 By default, each watcher requires a set of npm-modules and configs to work correctly: